Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Rearrangements of Eigenvalues

-In Example 2 of Section~\ref{subsec:mercer_kernels} and Proposition~\ref{prop:simdiagsimple} we encountered several problems where it was necessary to bound the rate of decay of eigenvalues $\rho_{ij}$ of a multidimensional kernel.
-As an example, if we have a kernel $K = k_1 \otimes k_2$ where the eigenvalues of $k_1$ decay with rate $i^{-r_1}$ and the eigenvalues of $k_2$ decay with rate $j^{-r_2}$ then the eigenvalues of $K$ decay as $\rho_{ij} \asymp i^{-r_1}j^{-r_2}$.
+In Proposition~\ref{prop:simdiagsimple} we encountered the problem where it was necessary to bound the rate of decay of eigenvalues $\rho_{ij}$ of a multidimensional kernel.
+For a simple example, if we have a kernel $K = k_1 \otimes k_2$ where the eigenvalues of $k_1$ decay with rate $i^{-r_1}$ and the eigenvalues of $k_2$ decay with rate $j^{-r_2}$ then the eigenvalues of $K$ decay as $\rho_{ij} \asymp i^{-r_1}j^{-r_2}$.
 Sorting the eigenvalues $\rho_{ij}$ and determining their rate of decay exactly is a difficult problem.
 However, as in Example 2 of Section~\ref{subsec:mercer_kernels} it is possible to enumerate these eigenvalues using a bijection $\pi: \mathbb{N}^2 \to \mathbb{N}$ such as the Cantor pairing function.
 This allows us to easily obtain bounds on the rate of decay of the eigenvalues $\rho_k := \rho_{\pi^{-1}(k)}$ under this ordering.
-However, these rates cannot be immediately applied to bound the rate of decrease of the sorted eigenvalues $\rho_1 \geq \rho_2 \geq \hdots$
+However, these error bounds cannot be immediately applied to bound the rate of decrease of the sorted eigenvalues $\rho_1 \geq \rho_2 \geq \hdots$

 Here we show that any monotonic upper bound for a sequence is still an upper bound for the sequence sorted in decreasing order.
 First we prove the following lemma to show that any sequence of eigenvalues tending to zero can be reordered into sorted decreasing order by some bijection. \begin{lemma} A sequence $\{a_k\}_{k=1}^\infty$ satisfies $\lim_{k \to \infty} a_k = \inf_{k \geq 1} a_k$ if and only if there exists a bijection $\pi: \mathbb{N} \to \mathbb{N}$ such that $a_{\pi(1)} \geq a_\pi(2) \geq \hdots$ \end{lemma} \begin{proof} First let's assume that $a_k$ satisfies $\lim_{k \to \infty} a_k = \inf_{k \geq 1} a_k$.
 Then we can construct the following bijection $\pi$.
 Define $U = \sup_{k \geq 1} a_k$ and $L = \inf_{k \geq 1} a_k$.
 Take all the $a_k \in [U, \frac{U}{2} + \frac{L}{2})$ and sort them.
 Continue this process by appending all of the $a_k \in [\frac{U}{2^n} + \frac{(2^n - 1)L}{2^n}, \frac{U}{2^{n+1}} + \frac{(2^{n+1} - 1)L}{2^{n+1}})$ in sorted order for all $n \geq 1$.
 This defines the bijection $\pi$ from the original sequence of $a_k$'s to the sorted decreasing sequence $a_1 \geq a_2 \geq \hdots$